meta-introspector/gemini-cli/README.md

 - **Automatic Relevance Filtering**: Only memories relevant to your current query are included
 - **Seamless Integration**: Relevant memories are provided as context to the model without changing your prompt
 - **Customizable Model**: Control which model is used for relevance filtering
+- **Memory Deduplication**: Automatically detects and removes duplicate memories to keep the memory store clean
+- **Improved Context Integration**: Better formatting of memory context for more natural responses

 To control the memory broker:
 - Enable memory broker: `gemini --enable-memory-broker`